Shady rail-trail through rural New Jersey, along farms and the Paulins Kill river, from Warbasse Junction to Cedar Ridge Road.

 Refreshments:

-Angry Erik Brewing can be accessed right from the Paulinskill Valley Trail.
-It’s early in this route so it’s perfect to hit on the way back (or drive over afterwards).
+Accessed right from the Paulinskill Valley Trail… at around 2 miles into this route is Cafe Serendipity but we’ve never tried it.
+Angry Erik Brewing is also early in this route so it’s perfect to hit on the way back (or drive over afterwards).
 There’s even a “Paulinskill Ale” named for the trail.

-Multiple stores when approaching via Rt.
+Multiple stores when approaching the trailhead via Rt.
 206 or Rt.
 15.

 The Details: